 I was a gangly girl – looked like my dad – tall and thin with strong angular features.
 Unlike my mom, which she was petite and very pretty.
 She had long flowing dark hair and dark brown eyes.
 Her eyes were loving and kind unless she was mad.
 You know you didn’t want to see her mad cuz those dark brown eyes could cut you in two.
 I always wanted to look like my mom.

-My party was a success and my dress was so beautiful.
+My party was a success and my dress was sooo beautiful.
 I designed it myself, you know.
 I made it myself too.
 There were some old dresses, tucked away in a chest.
 They were made of beautiful satin material.
 Mom said they belonged to my grandma and I could do whatever I wanted with the material.
-My dress was sooo beautiful!
 Mom told me I was pretty and so did my girlfriends.
 I never thought I was pretty.
 I thought I was pretty ugly.
 I had a hard time finding clothes and shoes!
 Shoes – OMG!
 Forget about finding shoes for my long and skinny feet.

 Several years have passed since my sweet sixteen.
 Dad passed just last year.
 My 2 sisters and my brother, we remember the flowers he sent.
 Best to remember the good times, rather than the bad.
 We left Kansas – mom and my sisters.
 My brother left a while back.
 He got a good job as a CPA.
 He was always pretty smart.

 I made it through college.
 I had a scholarship that helped me through.
 I kept drawing my fashions, which I kept in a secret place.
 I actually made a book for them.
 It was made out of cardboard I had found in the attic.
 My prize possessions that were in that book are now safely stored in my portfolio.
 Yes, you heard me – my portfolio.